Legal Advice for Compensation Insurance Claims & TPD Payouts

 How is pain and suffering calculated for QLD personal injury claims?

-When you have a successful personal injury claim, you will likely receive an amount for general (or non-economic) damages – also known as pain and suffering.
-These damages cover your loss of amenities, pain and suffering and the emotional distress you have endured and will continue to experience because of your injuries.
-When calculating your loss, these factors can be considered:
+Personal injury claim calculations consider economic and general damages (or non-economic damages), also known as pain and suffering.
+These damages cover your loss of amenities, pain and suffering, and the emotional distress you have endured because of your injuries.
+When calculating the amount of money, these factors can be considered:

 • Your age